mika-f/docs.natsuneko.cat/contents/en-us/drag-and-drop-support/installation.md

 4. Press `Install` button
 5. Select `drag-and-drop-support.zip` via Explorer and `Install Add-on`
 6. Select `Community` tab and enable `Import: Drag and Drop Support`
+7. Read the instructions carefully and agree to the our security policy
+   1. This is a precaution to ensure safe use of this add-on (or any other add-ons)

 ## Update